 The Pacific anticyclone brings large-scale atmospheric subsidence that warms and dries the air column aloft, creating a strong temperature inversion at about the 500-m level along the Chilean coast.
 Below this marine inversion, the air is cooled and moistened by contact with the cold Humboldt Current that flows northward from the tip of South America to northern Peru.
 Atmospheric mixing in the surface layer lifts the moist air upward until it becomes saturated, forming an extensive blanket of low stratocumulus clouds.
 This marine cloud has an on-again, off-again presence along the coast of central Chile (Figure 6), but when present, usually spreads inland a short distance, especially at night.
 The amount of this ocean cloudiness depends on the height of the inversion and the temperature of the underlying ocean or land surface, but in general, the cloud is thinner within about 200 km of the coast than in mid-ocean (Figure 3).

 Winter is a time of low-pressure storms that carry frontal systems with extensive cloud shields that intrude on the anticyclones, spreading high- and mid-level clouds across the eclipse track.
 These frontal systems and their associated lows are the main source of the cloud in inland parts of central Chile and over much of Argentina.
 For the most part, the clouds are not heavy enough to generate precipitation over lower coastal areas of Chile, but on occasion – once every two to four years – a passing front will drop several tens of millimetres of rain with dramatic effect.
-More significantly for eclipse travellers, even modest amounts of high-level cloud will limit the amount of sunshine that reaches the ground, limiting the rise of surface temperatures and permitting marine cloud to persist through the day.
+More significantly for eclipse travellers, even modest amounts of high-level cloud will reduce the amount of sunshine that reaches the ground, limiting the rise of surface temperatures and permitting marine cloud to persist through the day.
 Moderate to strong onshore winds that push cloud onto land may also cause low cloud to persist through the day.

 Inland, beyond the reach of the low-level marine stratus cloud, the rugged terrain is both a good cloud manufacturer and a cloud eater.
 As the prevailing westerly winds rise over the peaks, the air cools by expansion and condenses into clouds.
 Conversely, on the downwind side of the terrain heights, air descends into valleys, warming and drying by compression as it sinks.
-The ups and downs of cloudiness caused by these alternating ascents and descents are prominent features of the cloudiness depicted in Graph 1 and in Figure 5.
+The ups and downs of cloudiness caused by these alternating ascents and descents are prominent features of the cloudiness depicted in Graph 1 and in Figure 4.

 East of the Andes, the Moon’s shadow passes across Argentina’s Cuyo and Pampas regions on its way toward a sunset ending near Buenos Aires.
 The Cuyo, tucked up against the Andes and still beneath the sub-tropical anticyclones, has an arid climate that offers the driest and sunniest locations from which to watch the eclipse (Graph 1) though by no means cloud free.
 In contrast to eclipse sites in Chile (where precipitation reaches an annual maximum), July is one of the driest months of the year in the Cuyo.
 Even when the rest of Argentina is covered in a solid overcast of low cloud, there is often a narrow band of sunny weather tucked up against the eastern slopes of the Andes.

-Cloudiness over the Cuyo and the Pampas comes from several sources: the upper remains of Pacific disturbances that have been enhanced on the Andean peaks and blown downwind; from extensive areas of fog and low cloud that form in the long, cool nights of winter; and from frontal systems that approach from the Atlantic side.
+Cloudiness over the Cuyo and the Pampas arrives from several sources: the upper remains of Pacific disturbances that have been enhanced on the Andean peaks and blown downwind; from extensive areas of fog and low cloud that form in the long, cool nights of winter; and from frontal systems that approach from the Atlantic side.
 The first of these brings relatively thin cloudiness at high levels over the Cuyo, but the other two can be disastrous for eclipse viewing and are the main reason why the cloud levels are so high toward the end of the eclipse path.
-Satellite photos often reveal extensive sheets of solidly overcast low-level clouds across the Pampas that take days – sometimes more than a week – to dry out.
+Satellite photos often reveal extensive sheets of solidly overcast low-level clouds across the Pampas that take days – sometimes more than a week to dry out.

 There are a number of agricultural meteorological sites that measure, among other parameters, the amount of solar radiation.
 This is not a particularly reliable comparative measure of the difference between stations, as sites in the Elqui Valley will see much less sunshine than stations on the coast because of shadowing by the terrain.
 Nevertheless, there is a small but telling increase in solar radiation from the coast to deep in the Elqui Valley.
 Beyond Varillar, the insolation decreases toward the Argentine border, likely because to the much deeper valley along the route and the gradual increase in cloudiness with elevation.

-These results suggest that eclipse plans should favour the Elqui Valley, particularly at Vicuña or where the valley turns southward toward Pisco Elqui.
+These results suggest that eclipse plans should favour the Elqui Valley, particularly at Vicuña or where the valley turns southward toward Pisco Elqui, or locations on the north side of the central line.
+Inland locations must be chosen carefully to ensure a view of the late afternoon Sun (Figure 7).
 Past Vicuña, the valley narrows significantly and eclipse-viewing locations must be chosen very carefully to avoid the Sun being shadowed by the terrain.
 At Varillar itself, the terrain is probably too high to allow the eclipse to be viewed.

 July finds Bella Vista, San José de Jáchal, and San Juan in the midst of their winter dry season with little precipitation in the month.
 Nights are cool because of the season and the altitude (1200 m at Jáchal; 1900 m at Bella Vista), with temperatures frequently dropping below freezing and occasionally as low as -10 °C at Jáchal.

 Though the eclipse comes in the winter season, temperatures are not particularly cold by North American and European experience.
 Below-freezing temperatures can be expected at higher elevations, but a perusal of Table 2 reveals some curious features of the climate.
 Extreme high-temperature records at San Jose de Jachal, San Juan, Chamical and others reach above 30°C, a value that is considerably at odds with the season.
 The cause is the Zonda – a downslope wind that dries and warms by compression as it descends the Andean slopes, bringing the exceptionally high temperatures when it reaches the lower elevation of the Cuyo.
-The Zonda is the equivalent of the North American Chinook.
+The Zonda is the equivalent of the North American chinook.

 A typical Zonda has winds of 40 km/h but has been known to reach above 120 km/h, with stronger storms spreading eastward beyond Cordoba into central Argentina.
 Along the Andean slopes, the wind begins in the morning hours; at San Juan, it is usually about noon or shortly thereafter.
 Ordinarily, they last about 8 to 12 hours, but may continue intermittently for several days.
 The Zonda can make the Sun turn brown with blowing dust and sand and bring extensive damage to the local infrastructure.
 The dessication that comes with these downslope winds often damage the region’s wine grapes (the area around San Juan is Argentina’s second-largest wine-growing area), but at the same time, the wind makes Rodeo famous for its windsurfing competitions.
 Eclipse seekers should be prepared for at least a modest amount of wind on the critical day.

-Updated: September 2016
+Updated: September 2017